How-to-faang-UTCN/How-to-faang-Guide/public/guides/Google_Guide.md

   - Berlin
   - Milano

 Note: Big offices are generally reliable but have seen decreasing intern positions over the years.
 Other than Warsaw & Krakow lately, the Zurich, London, and Munich offices have seen a huge decrease in interns.
+Keep in mind that in High-Hiring offices you have better chances to get a position, if you are in Intern Placement Interview stage.